Nest-Microservices-MarketApp/App-launcher/README.md

 - **JWT**: A standard for access tokens that allows you to verify the identity of the user.
 - **Passport**: An authentication middleware for Node.js that is extremely flexible and modular.
 - **Swagger**: A tool that helps you design, build, document, and consume RESTful web services.

+### Important Notes

+If you work in the repository that has the submodules, first update and push to the submodule and then to the main repository.

+If it is done the other way around, the references of the submodules in the main repository will be lost and we will have to resolve conflicts.